 Please note that these interventions will also work for patients affected by an acute stroke or other new injury affecting their cognition.

 AOTA’s definition really sums it up pretty clearly and concisely, defining traumatic brain injury as…

-The most common causes of TBI are car and motorcycle accidents, falls, and other accidents that result in a blow to the head.
+The most common causes of TBI are car and motorcycle accidents, falls, and other accidents that result in trauma to the head.